Asymptotic spectral gap for open partially expanding maps: The model

-\begin{rem} ~\end{rem} \begin{enumerate} \item Eq.(\ref{eq:def_transfert_op_F}) is a family of transfer operators depending on the parameter $\hbar>0$.
-We will be interested in the spectrum of these operators in the ``semiclassical limit'' $\hbar\rightarrow0$. \item From assumption (\ref{eq:hyp_non_intersect}), for any $x\in I$, the sum $\sum_{i=1}^{N}\left(\mathcal{L}_{i,j}\varphi_{i}\right)\left(x\right)$ which appears on the right hand side of (\ref{eq:def_transfert_op_F}) contains at most one non vanishing term. \item The family of operators $\left(\mathcal{L}_{\hbar}\right)_{\hbar}$ can naturally be obtained from a dynamical system that is a $\mathbb{R}$-extension of the IFS and take the Fourier mode decomposition in the neutral direction (see \cite[Sec.2.2]{faure_arnoldi_tobias_13} for a detailed explanation).
-The limit $\hbar\rightarrow0$ corresponds to the limit of high Fourier modes.
-In this sense studying the spectral properties of the whole family of operators $\left(\mathcal{L}_{\hbar}\right)_{\hbar}$ corresponds to studying the spectral properties of this $\mathbb{R}$-extension of the IFS, i.e. a dynamical system with a neutral direction. \end{enumerate}
+with $K_{n}$ defined in (\ref{eq:def_Kn}). \item The family of operators $\left(\mathcal{L}_{\nu}\right)_{\nu\in\mathbb{R}}$ can naturally be obtained from a dynamical system (\ref{eq:def_extended_map_f}) that is a $\mathbb{R}$-extension of the IFS and take the Fourier component with frequency $\nu$ in the neutral direction (see Section \ref{subsec:Partially-expanding-maps} or \cite[Sec.2.2]{faure_arnoldi_tobias_13} for a detailed explanation).
+The limit $\nu\rightarrow+\infty$ corresponds to the limit of high Fourier modes.
+In this sense studying the spectral properties of the whole family of operators $\left(\mathcal{L}_{\nu}\right)_{\nu}$ corresponds to studying the spectral properties of this $\mathbb{R}$-extension of the IFS, i.e. a dynamical system with a neutral direction. \end{enumerate}